direct-axis-tech/candidate-tasks/reactjs-task1.md

 ## Requirements
 1. Login and Register page using local storage.
 2. Profile Page with minimum details.
-3. Fetch a list of products from an API endpoint ( fakestoreapi.com ) using axios.
+3. Fetch a list of products from an API endpoint ( fakestoreapi.com or any other api of your choice ) using axios.
 4. Display the list of products in a grid view, showing the product name, price, rating and an image.
-5. Implement a filter functionality that allows users to filter products based on categories (e.g., electronics, clothing, books) or any other relevant criteria.
+5. Implement a filter functionality using query parameter, that allows users to filter products based on categories (e.g., electronics, clothing, books) or any other relevant criteria.
-6. Implement a sorting functionality that allows users to sort products by price (low to high or high to low) or any other relevant criteria.
+6. Implement a sorting functionality using query parameter, that allows users to sort products by price (low to high or high to low) or any other relevant criteria.
 7. Include pagination or infinite scrolling to handle large product lists.
-8. Implement a search functionality that allows users to search for products by name or any other relevant search criteria.
+8. Implement a search functionality using query parameter, that allows users to search for products by name or any other relevant search criteria.
 9. Add a products to cart, allow users to view cart and modify and remove items from cart.
 10. Implement proper error handling and loading states for API requests and data retrieval.
 11. Use React Router to create multiple routes/pages, such as a product detail page when a product is clicked.
-12. Use context state management library to manage the app's state and handle data fetching and sharing.
+12. Use context API to manage the app's state.
 13. The code should be well-organized, commented, and readable.
 14. You should use Git for version control.